The John Carroll School

 This was my first serious professional project of scale, and one where I regularly needed to figure things out on my own.
 I learned that planning and project management are crucial, but not as much as your ability to adapt.
 Requirements would shift, new information emerged, and unforeseen problems arose, which meant my ability to learn and stay open-minded was a requirement for this project to succeed.

-This project also gave me a profound appreciate and understanding for the role of communication in large-scale projects.
-When things went wrong—from unmet expectations to technical challenges—my ability to talk with members of my team and the client determined how effectively we were able to address the problem, and reach a solution.
+This project also was also a learning opportunity for the importance of good communication in large-scale projects.
+When things didn’t go according to plan, my ability to talk with members of my team and the client determined how effectively we were able to address the problem, and reach a solution.